-Special rule for New York State NOL or capital loss:

-Determine a New York State NOL or capital loss for each shareholder who has elected to file on a group return in the same manner as if the shareholder was filing an individual nonresident personal income tax return.
+Special rule for New York State NOL or capital loss: Determine a New York State NOL or capital loss for each shareholder who has elected to file on a group return in the same manner as if the shareholder was filing an individual nonresident personal income tax return.
 Any New York State NOL or capital loss that originates in a year for which the shareholder elects to file on a group return, or originates in a year for which the shareholder files an individual personal income tax return, may not be carried back or carried over to a year for which the shareholder elects to file on a group return.
-However, the shareholder may claim any NOL or capital loss carryback or carryover amount in any previous or subsequent year in which the shareholder files an individual personal income tax return.
+However, the shareholder may claim any NOL or capital loss carryback or carryover amount in any previous or subsequent year for which the shareholder files an individual personal income tax return.
 In this instance, a shareholder must consider any year or years for which the shareholder filed on a group return, for purposes of determining the allowable carryback or carryover period applicable to an NOL.

-Note: If a nonresident shareholder incurs an NOL for New York State income tax purposes but does not incur an NOL for federal income tax purposes, the shareholder may elect for New York State income tax purposes, to waive the two-year carryback period and to carry the NOL forward (on the shareholder's individual personal income tax return) to each of the 20 years following the tax year of the NOL, to the extent not absorbed.
-A statement must be attached to the nonresident group return indicating that the shareholder is electing to waive the two-year carryback period.
+Note: If a nonresident shareholder incurs an NOL for New York State income tax purposes but does not incur an NOL for federal income tax purposes, the shareholder may elect for New York State income tax purposes, to waive the carryback period and to carry the NOL forward (on the shareholder's individual personal income tax return) to each of the allowable years following the tax year of the NOL, to the extent not absorbed.
+A statement must be submitted with the nonresident group return indicating that the shareholder is electing to waive the carryback period.
 The election must be made by the due date of the nonresident group return for the year of the NOL.
 The election may not be revoked once made.
-If more than one nonresident shareholder is making the election, the statement attached to the nonresident group return must include the name and social security number of each nonresident shareholder making the election.
+The statement submitted with the nonresident group return must include the name and social security number of each nonresident shareholder making the election.

-Special rules for spouses: If both a husband and wife are shareholders in the same S corporation, both spouses may be included in the group return if they both meet the qualifications described above and both spouses elect to participate.
-Unless both spouses elect to participate in the group return.
+Special rules for spouses: If both spouses are shareholders in the same S corporation, both spouses may be included in the group return if they both meet the qualifications described above and both spouses elect to participate.
+Unless both spouses elect to participate, neither may participate in the group return.